meanaverage/gemma4-dflash-spark-vllm/README.md

 - understand the runtime patches that made it work
 - compare baseline Gemma 4 FP8 serving against DFlash on the same node

-It is intentionally small and sanitized:

-- no hostnames
-- no usernames
-- no personal paths
-- no local cluster references

 ## Attribution

 This repository, the scripts in it, and the initial documentation were assembled by OpenAI Codex from a live working environment, then reviewed and published by the repository owner.